-Charlie is a teenage boy who is still suffering from survivor’s guilt over the death of his favorite family member, his aunt Helen.
-She was the only one who hugged him, and now his brother is away at college playing football, his sister is secretly dating an abusive boyfriend in high school and she has no time for her little brother.
-Luckily, Charlie has made two new friends—Patrick and his sister Sam, who is the most beautiful girl Charlie has ever seen, even more so the more he gets to know her.
+Charlie is a teenage boy still suffering from survivor's guilt over the death of his favorite family member, his aunt Helen.
+She was the only one who hugged him; now, his brother is away at college playing football, and his sister is secretly dating an abusive boyfriend in high school and has no time for her little brother.
+Luckily, Charlie has made two new friends: Patrick and his sister Sam, who is the most beautiful girl Charlie has ever seen (even more so the more he gets to know her).

-But when both of his friends become consumed with their own lives, Charlie's repressed demons appear, and things that should be making his life better weigh him down, as he struggles to try to make everyone in his life happy, despite his own desires.
+But when both of his friends become consumed with their own lives, Charlie's repressed demons appear, and things that should be making his life better weigh him down as he struggles to try to make everyone in his life happy, despite his desires.

-This book deals with difficult, heavy topics such as sex, abortion, teen drinking, drugs, homosexuality, physical and sexual abuse, and suicide, and what it's like to watch the people you love hurting or engage in self-destructive behaviors.
+This book deals with difficult, heavy topics such as sex, abortion, teen drinking, drugs, homosexuality, physical and sexual abuse, and suicide.
+It shows what it's like to watch the people you love hurt or engage in self-destructive behaviors.

 Perfect for fans of: